United States 17 min

 • Supply chain and logistics expenses

-Expenses can vary widely depending on your industry, location, and size, so there’s no set, standard cost for expanding a business to the US.
+Expenses can vary widely depending on your industry, location, and company size, so there’s no set, standard cost for expanding a business to the US.

 However, there are some benchmarks to keep in mind.
 Initial setup costs can be in the tens of thousands of dollars, and this figure doesn’t account for ongoing expenses, such as payroll, supply chain, and logistics costs.